VR-25/acc/README.md

 # A change to current_workaround (cw) only takes effect after an acc [re]initialization (install, upgrade or "accd --init") or system reboot.

-# If those 2 variables are updated with "acc --set" (not acca --set), accd is restarted automatically (--init is implied as needed).
+# If those 2 variables are updated with "acc --set" (not acca --set), accd is restarted automatically (--init is implied, as needed).

+# The only nullable variables are those which are null by default (var=, var="" and var=()).

 # BASICS